cako/curvelets/docs/index.rst

 Credits
 #######
 The original Matlab implementation was developed by one of the authors of the UDCT, Truong T. Nguyen.
+The Python implementation was developed by Carlos Alberto da Costa Filho and Duy Nguyen.

 .. footbibliography::